osquery/osquery/docs/wiki/installation/cli-flags.md

 `--config_tls_endpoint=""`

 The **tls** endpoint path, e.g.: **/api/v1/config** when using the **tls** config plugin.
 See the other **tls_** related CLI flags.

-`--config_tls_refresh=0`

-The configuration **tls** endpoint refresh interval.
-By default a configuration is fetched only at osquery load.
-If the configuration should be auto-updated set a "refresh" time to a value in seconds.
-This option enforces a minimum of 10 seconds.
-If the configuration endpoint cannot be reached during run, during an attempted refresh, the normal retry approach is applied.

 `--config_tls_max_attempts=3`